MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/overview-office-customization-tool.md

 - To create a new file, select **Create**, create a configuration file, and then select **Done**.
 The configuration file is automatically saved to the cloud as part of your tenant.
 - To edit an existing file, select the name of the file, make your changes, and then select **Done**.
-- To get a link to a configuration file, select the file, select **Get Link**, and then select **Copy**.
-You can use the link to refer to the configuration file when you use the Office Deployment Tool.
-Note that the link will expire after two years.

-When running the Office Deployment Tool, you refer to the cloud-based configuration file by including the link in quotes.
-To deploy with the ODT, for example, use `setup.exe /configure "link"`.

-You can also copy, upload, or download configuration files from the **Device Configuration** page.
+You can copy, upload, or download configuration files from the **Device Configuration** page.
 For example, you can create a baseline configuration file and then create copies of that baseline for custom configurations.

 ## Define application preferences